-When you create an application link between two applications, the Application Links plugin automatically creates a link using OAuth security; this security method lets authenticated users take advantage of all the integration points between Atlassian applications.
+When you create an application link between two applications, OAuth authentication is used by default.
+This authentication type lets logged-in users take advantage of all the integration points between Atlassian applications.

 On this page: